-The pH value at the three stations is relatively stable because it is close to neutral condition (pH 7).
-The range of stable pH values for mangrove areas ranges from 7 - 8.5 [31].
+The pH value at the three stations is relatively stable because it is close to a neutral condition (pH 7).
+The range of stable pH values for mangrove areas ranges from 7 - 8.5 [30].
 However, differences in pH values are caused by the content of organic and mineral matter in soil sediments and mineral content of seawater.
-According to De Jesus [32], a pH value of 5.5 - 6.5 is classified as less productive waters, a pH value of 6.5-7.5 is classified as productive waters, and a pH value of 7.5-8.5 is classified as waters with high productivity.
+According to De Jesus [31], a pH value of 5.5 - 6.5 is classified as less productive waters, a pH value of 6.5-7.5 is classified as productive waters, and a pH value of 7.5-8.5 is classified as waters with high productivity.
 The pH range of the three stations includes productive waters suitable for the habitat of aquatic organisms.
-Measurement through salinity parameters shows that station 1, station 2, station 3 have the same salinity level of 30 ppm.
-According to the Ministry of Environmental and Forestry of Indonesia [33], sea water salinity levels for mangrove biota range from 28 to 34 ppm.
-Patty [34] explain that Indonesian waters have a salinity of 28 - 35 ppm.
+Measurement through salinity parameters shows that station 1, station 2, station 3 has the same salinity level of 30 ppm.
+According to the Ministry of Environmental and Forestry of Indonesia [32], seawater salinity levels for mangrove biota range from 28 to 34 ppm.
+Patty [33] explains that Indonesian waters have a salinity of 28 - 35 ppm.

-The species in the Gastropod class are more commonly found than the Bivalvia class, this is because the Gastropod can move more actively [35].
-Macrofauna such as Gastropods found in mangrove forests are usually detritus eaters.
-Whereas Bivalves class macrofauna is a plankton eater that hovers in waters and algae [24,36].
-Based on the abundance of individuals, at station 1 was 333 individuals were found, station 2 was found 337 individuals, and station 3 was found 374 individuals.
+The species in the Gastropod class are more commonly found than the Bivalvia class, and this is because the Gastropod can move more actively [34].
+Macrofauna, such as Gastropods found in mangrove forests, is usually detritus eaters.
+Meanwhile, Bivalves class macrofauna is a plankton eater that hovers in waters and algae [24,35].
+Based on the abundance of individuals at station 1, 333 individuals were found, at station 2 337 individuals, and station 3 374 individuals.
 The abundance of species at each station is influenced by the type of substrate that supports life.
-Gastropods and Bivalvia class molluses usually live on mud or sandy muddy substrates that gather and spread.
+Gastropods and Bivalvia class molluscs usually live on mud or sandy, muddy substrates that gather and spread.

-Evenness index, according to some researchers is closely related to survival, environmental quality, and competitiveness including how the foraging process between species occurs.
+Evenness index, according to some researchers, is closely related to survival, environmental quality, and competitiveness, including how the foraging process between species occurs.
 Thus, based on the calculation of diversity index and evenness index, the mangrove environment area in Cengkrong Beach is a suitable supporting factor for the growth of molluscs.

-Diversity does not only depend on the number of species in a community, but depends on the abundance of each species [3,20,29].
-In addition, the nature of the community also determines the number of species and the abundance of individuals [30].
+Diversity does not only depend on the number of species in a community but depends on the abundance of each species [3,20,28].
+In addition, the nature of the community also determines the number of species and the abundance of individuals [29].
 Exploitation does not affect the environment severely because the damage does not reach half of the total mangrove forest area.

-The genus Cymatium is one of the genera which is widely distributed in the Indo-West Pacific region [37] and includes cosmopolitan organisms, so it is relatively easy to find in almost all regions.
-Meanwhile, according to some studies, C. quadrata requires habitats with a clayey and slightly muddy character [38,39].
-[39] also stated that the species lived by sticking to mangrove roots and stems to avoid the danger of tides.
+The genus Cymatium is one of the genera which is widely distributed in the Indo-West Pacific region [36] and includes cosmopolitan organisms, so it is relatively easy to find in almost all regions.
+Meanwhile, according to some studies, C. quadrata requires habitats with a clayey and slightly muddy character [37,38].
+Supriadi et al. also stated that the species lived by sticking to mangrove roots and stems to avoid the danger of tides [38].
 However, the lowest importance index at station 1 is N. inexpectans and N. sulcata.
-Both of them, according to [40] are adaptive gastropods living in habitats with sandy characteristics, so they are less supportive if the species lives in a clay substrate habitat.
+Both of them, according to Poutiers [39] are adaptive gastropods living in habitats with sandy characteristics, so they are less supportive if the species lives in a clay substrate habitat.

-.
-Species species found in Indonesian waters are also reported to be adaptive in the characteristics of brackish waters [41].
-The genus Neritidae, according to also thinking about the ability of migration to meet the needs of food sources, biomechanical influences, and to avoid predators [42].
+Species found in Indonesian waters are also reported to be adaptive in the characteristics of brackish waters [40].
+The genus Neritidae, according to also thinking about the ability of migration to meet the needs of food sources, biomechanical influences, and to avoid predators [41].